 YWCA Glendale and Pasadena Policy Advocacy Agenda & Priorities 2021-2022

 Participation in mission-driven advocacy efforts is a standard of affiliation with YWCA USA.
-YWCA both delivers direct social services and advocates for just and equitable public policies that will help change conditions that give rise to the need for those services.
+YWCA Glendale and Pasadena both delivers direct social services and advocates for just and equitable public policies that will help change conditions that give rise to the need for our services.
 YWCA core advocacy issues reflect our mission and the values of our organization.

 Our core advocacy issues are:

 • Domestic and Sexual Violence: Support survivors and prevent domestic violence, sexual assault, and other forms of gender-based violence.